-Just as with Italian pizza, you'll find a few different toppings for Spanish pizza/flatbread but one that I saw regularly where I lived is topped with caramelized onions, peppers and a little paprika.
+Just as with Italian pizza, you'll find a few different toppings for Spanish pizza/flatbread.
+One that I saw regularly where I lived there is topped with caramelized onions, peppers and a little paprika.

 I've pre-cooked the topping to make sure the onions have that lovely caramelized flavor and the peppers are tender and soft.
 Yes, you might get some slightly burnt-looking bits as it cooks, but trim them off and it will taste absolutely fine.

 Catalan coca might not be quite like most pizza's you've had before, but believe me, you won't be missing the sauce and cheese.
 Well, maybe the cheese in our house, but this is still one incredibly tasty slice, perfect for lunch, parties or any excuse.

-- 1 cup white bread flour 135g
+- 1 cup white bread flour

-- 1/2 cup whole wheat flour 70g
+- ½ cup whole wheat flour

-- 1/2 cup all purpose flour 70g plain flour
+- ½ cup all purpose flour plain flour

-- 3/4 tsp fast-acting dried yeast
+- ¾ teaspoon fast-acting dried yeast also called instant yeast

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp sugar
+- ½ teaspoon sugar

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 3/4 cups water 180ml, warm
+- ¾ cups water warm

 - 1 onion